 In the 21st century, technology has changed the ways in which we communicate and go about our lives.
 Very few educators would disagree with the notion that technology has dramatically changed the teaching and learning process.

-With the help of some fellow teachers, here is a short list of the top 12 ways technology has changed the way we learn:
+With the help of some fellow teachers, here is a short list of the top 12 ways how technology has changed education:

 Because we text, our students have learned a dialect that we don't always understand.
 Kids communicate in many different modalities as a result of technology.
 Maybe it’s 2M2H (too much to handle) for some adults :-)